mstovarh/mstovarh/README.md

 ## About me

 Hello!
 I'm a Data Engineer and Software Developer passionate about transforming data into meaningful insights.
 I enjoy designing efficient ETL pipelines, integrating data sources, and leveraging analytics tools to deliver scalable solutions.
-I’m also committed to continuous learning and exploring new technologies to improve data processing and automation workflows..
+I’m also committed to continuous learning and exploring new technologies to improve data processing and automation workflows.

 ## Skills